UmutAkturk14/QuokkaJS/README.md

 # **QuokkaJS** 🦘

-**QuokkaJS** is a **work-in-progress**, modern, feature-rich library inspired by **jQuery**, built with **TypeScript**.
-The goal is to create a robust, modular, and developer-friendly library for DOM manipulation, storage access, async utilities, and more, while leveraging the power of TypeScript for type safety and modern JavaScript features.
+**QuokkaJS** is a modern, feature-rich library inspired by **jQuery**, built with **TypeScript**.
+It aims to provide a robust, modular, and developer-friendly set of utilities for DOM manipulation, storage access, async helpers, and more, while leveraging TypeScript for type safety and modern JavaScript features.
+Published on npm as `quokka-toolkit`.

 ---

 ## **Vision**

 The goal of QuokkaJS is to provide a **lightweight**, **modular**, and **type-safe** alternative to jQuery for modern web development.
-It will offer a fluent API for DOM manipulation, utilities for working with storage and async operations, and a plugin system for extensibility.
+It offers a fluent API for DOM manipulation, utilities for working with storage and async operations, and a plugin system for extensibility.

 ---